askui/askui-dev-docs/docs/docs/general/01-Getting Started/Installing AskUI/getting-started.md

 Run the following command to authenticate and connect your ADE to your AskUI account.
 Replace `<access token>` and `<workspace id>` with your real credentials.

 - **Access Token** You can create a new access token inside our web app.
 Go to any Workspace and navigate to *Access Tokens* in the left sidebar.
-- **Workspace ID** Navigate to your workspace's settings.
-You can find the workspace ID under *General* below the workspace's name.
+- **Workspace ID** Navigate to your workspace settings.
+You can find the workspace ID under *General* below the workspace name.

 ```shell
 AskUI-SetSettings -WorkspaceId <workspace id> -Token <access token>